First National Bank of Montgomery v. Daly

 First National Bank of Montgomery v.
 Jerome Daly, Dec.
 9, 1968 (Justice Court, Credit River Township, Scott County, Minnesota), also known as the Credit River Case, was a case tried before a justice of the peace in Minnesota in 1968.
+The case is not a Supreme Court case or an appeals court case, and does not set a legal precedent.
 The decision in that case is sometimes cited by opponents of the United States banking system.

 The trial

 An attorney named Jerome Daly was a defendant in a civil case in Credit River Township, Scott County, Minnesota, heard on December 9, 1968.
 The plaintiff was the First National Bank of Montgomery, which had foreclosed on Daly's property for nonpayment of the mortgage, and was seeking to evict him from the property.

 Daly based his defense on the argument that the bank had not actually loaned him any money but had simply created credit on its books.
 Daly argued that the bank had thus not given him anything of value and was not entitled to the property that secured the loan.
 The jury and the justice of the peace, Martin V. Mahoney, agreed with this argument.
 The jury returned a verdict for the defendant, and the justice of the peace declared that the mortgage was "null and void" and that the bank was not entitled to possession of the property.
-The justice admitted in his order that his decision might run counter to provisions in the Minnesota Constitution and some Minnesota statutes, but contended that such provisions were repugnant to the Constitution of the United States and the Bill of Rights in the Minnesota Constitution.
+The justice found in his ruling that some provisions in the Minnesota Constitution and some Minnesota statutes were repugnant to the Constitution of the United States and the Bill of Rights in the Minnesota Constitution, and thus could not be upheld.

 The result

 The immediate effect of the decision would have been that Daly would not have been required to pay the mortgage debt or relinquish the property.
 However, the bank appealed the next day, and the decision was ultimately nullified on the grounds that a justice of the peace did not have the power to make such a ruling.

 This nullified case and its reasoning have nevertheless been cited by groups opposing the Federal Reserve System and, in particular, the practice of fractional-reserve banking.
 Such groups argue the case demonstrates that the Federal Reserve System is unconstitutional.
-Because the Credit River decision was nullified, the case has no value as precedent.
+Because the Credit River decision was nullified, the case has no legal standing as precedent.
 A U.S. District Court decision in Utah in 2008 mentioned half a dozen such citations, noting that similar arguments have "repeatedly been dismissed by the courts as baseless" and that "courts around the country have repeatedly dismissed efforts to void loans based on similar assertions."